 localize

-This is an alternative to getLocalizedString that can be used with tagged templates.
+This is an alternative to getLocalizedString that can be used with tagged templatesarrow-up-right.
 Using this function, you can localize template strings without running getLocalizedString on all the static strings.
 It will automatically replace the dynamic values with $n, where n is the index of the value, and then use getLocalizedString to translate the string.

 In this example, the string that is translated by Appframe is "You are on page $0 of $1".
 If the user session has UI culture "nb-NO", the translated string will then be "Du er på side $0 av $1", where localize will replace $0 with the value of page, and $1 with the value of pageCount.